Fellowship Opportunities - National Agricultural Law Center

 • Other relevant issues such as agricultural data and technology, land use, farm programs, local and regional food systems and agricultural labor.

-Successful applicants will have completed at least their first year of law school and have demonstrated skills and experience in legal research and writing.
+Successful applicants will be law students who have completed at least their first year of law school and have demonstrated skills and experience in legal research and writing.
 Applications must include at least one letter of reference that speaks to the applicant’s research and writing skills.
 Previous experience or background in agriculture is preferred, but not required.
 A GPA of 3.0 or higher is preferred, but not required.
 Applicants must be motivated and capable of reliably implementing work projects in a distance working arrangement.
 This position requires a commitment of at least ten hours a week, with flexibility given for exams and other academic or holiday events.
 Interested individuals will be asked to submit a current resume, reference(s), an unofficial law school transcript and a writing sample (10 pages or less).

-Applications are accepted in April, July and November of each year, and are advertised on NALC social media.
+Applications are typically accepted in April, July and November of each year, and are advertised on NALC social media.
 Please follow those outlets to stay aware of the current postings.

 Underserved/BIPOC Communities Research Fellowship